 When it comes to recommending activities for visitors to Tasmania, the Three Capes walk has quickly risen to be in my top five list.
 Well, for affluent hikers anyway.
 At roughly $495 for a three night walk, it is out of the price range of most of my friends.
 Not that the experience is bad value for $495, its just that $495 is a lot of money.

-It is worth pointing out that the creation of the track has led to some areas of the Tasman Peninsula, while not precisely blocked, being made harder to get to.
-There is an argument to be made that restrictions are to stop the spread of Phytophtora.
-If they are it is not made clear.
+It is worth pointing out that the creation of the track has led to some areas of the Tasman Peninsula, while not completely blocked, harder to get to.
+There is a possible argument that restrictions have been put in place to stop the spread of Phytophtora.
+If that’s the case, they are it is not made clear.

 If you are willing to put up with the restrictions, there are upsides.
 Thanks to fee payers, the trail is now one of the most sculpted and well maintained tracks in Tasmania.
 Possibly Australia.
 The new huts also provide a reliable and conveniently spaced source of fresh water.
 While I was there, the hut staff were more than happy for us to fill our water bottles.
 Hopefully this stays true.

 One of the hardest parts of doing this hike was just finding information online.
 I really get the feeling that Parks have not gone out of their way to provide information on self directed walks, just plenty of links to the paid experience.